luc-tielen/eclair-lang/README.md

 ```

 Once this is done, you can just type the command `direnv allow` and Nix will do
 the heavy lifting.
-After nix has finished setting up your local environment, you
+After Nix has finished setting up your local environment, you
 can use `cabal` to build your project as usual.
 The Makefile contains the most
 commonly used commands needed during development.